Best understanding mental disorders

 Consult the Help and resources section to find out about the support available to you.

-- Reduce the risks of aggressive or suicidal behaviour or behaviour that endangers his or her life or that of others
+- Reduce the risks of aggressive or suicidal behaviour or behaviour that could endanger their life or that of others

-In most cases, psychotic disorders are treated effectively with one or a combination of several treatments and rehabilitation activities:
+In most cases, psychotic disorders can be treated effectively with a combination of one or more treatments and rehabilitation activities, such as interventions based on the cognitive-behavioural approach and taking medication.

-Different medications can be used to treat symptoms and prevent new psychotic episodes.
-These medications are called “antipsychotics” (also called “neuroleptics”).
+Different medications can be used to treat symptoms and to prevent new psychotic episodes.
+These medications are called “antipsychotics” or “neuroleptics”.

-Antipsychotics, are designed to restore chemical balance in the brain.
-They rebalance:
+Antipsychotics or neuroleptics are designed to restore chemical balance in the brain.
+They therefore help people rebalance their:

-These medications also lower anxiety and enable the person suffering to follow therapy and reduce the risk of experiencing a new psychotic episode.
+These medications also lower anxiety, allow people to resume their activities of daily living and reduce the risk of their experiencing a new psychotic episode.

 Recommendations regarding medication